kairosinc/api-examples/README.md

 The easiest way to get started is to clone or fork the repo, edit the docker-compose.yml and add your APP_ID and API_KEY after signing up at [developer.kairos.com](https://developer.kairos.com)

-Then just run:
+Then just run these commands to run Docker-Compose and start up the app locally on your machine:
 ```
 make build && make run
 ```

-This will run Docker-compose and start your app up.
 ---

 For more detailed documentation see the individual page for each module: